ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    CPU.
 This needs to be enabled for revisions r0p0, r0p1 and r0p2.
 It is still open.

+-  ``ERRATA_V2_2662553``: This applies errata 2662553 workaround to Neoverse-V2
+   CPU.
+This needs to be enabled for revisions r0p0 and r0p1.
+It is fixed in r0p2.

 -  ``ERRATA_V2_2719103``: This applies errata 2719103 workaround to Neoverse-V2
    CPU, this affects system configurations that do not use and ARM interconnect IP.
 This needs to be enabled for revisions r0p0 and r0p1.
 It has been fixed